 Don’t have time to make your own cream deodorant?
 Try one of these baking soda free cream deodorants from one of these amazing sellers on Etsy.

-For more of my homemade natural skin care recipes, be sure to follow me on Pinterest, G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+For more of my homemade natural skin care recipes, be sure to follow me on Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram.
 Or sign up to receive new posts to your email via FeedBurner so you never miss a post.